-Fluency in written and spoken English is essential for success in a Salus University academic program as well as to help ensure student/patient/client safety and/or effective communication with members of an education and rehabilitation team.
+Fluency in written and spoken English is essential for success in a Salus University academic program as well as to help ensure patient/client safety and/or effective communication with members of a healthcare team.
 Official results from the TOEFL (or IELTS) examination are required for all students for whom English is a second language (ESL).

 Exceptions will be made for ESL applicants who hold degrees or diplomas from accredited post-secondary institutions in countries where English is the official language and in which English is the language of instruction (e.g. the United States, Canada, England, Ireland, Australia and New Zealand).